varabyte/kotter/README.md

 }.runUntilFinished { /* ... */ }
 ```

-Note that the input property automatically adds a blinking cursor automatically for you.
-This also handles keys like
+Note that the input property automatically adds a blinking cursor for you.
+This also handles keys like LEFT, HOME, and
-LEFT, HOME, and DEL, moving the cursor back and forth between the bounds of the input string.
+DEL, moving the cursor back and forth between the bounds of the input string.

 You can intercept input as it is typed in using the `onInputChanged` event: